 Read time: 5 minutes

-In this article, we will explore methods that, while not comprehensive backups, can still safeguard our Teams data against unintentional or sudden deletions.
+In this article, we will check some methods that are not fully backup, though they can protect our Teams data from accidental or abrupt deletion.
 But you will be able to improve Microsoft Teams performance for your organization if you apply such methods.

 The best choice for us is to protect those mailboxes from accidental deletion by making sure that the deleted data is recovered from the ‘Deleted Items’ folder before the expiry of retention settings or you can migrate chats in Microsoft Teams using third-party applications.

-1. Access the Office 365 Admin Center, then navigate to the mailbox list.
-Select a mailbox that is associated with Microsoft Teams and contains chat history within its concealed folder.
+1. Login to Office 365 Admin Center and go to the list of mailboxes.
+Choose a mailbox that is a member of Microsoft Teams, and its chats are present in the hidden folder of that mailbox.
 Go to the Others tab and click the ‘manage litigation hold’ option.Go to the Others

 2. If the litigation hold is off, move the toggle to turn it on.
-Then, you can mention the hold days and other details.
+Then, you can mention the count of hold days and other details.
 Click Save to finalize the litigation hold.click save

 3. You can go to eDiscovery in the Microsoft purview compliance portal and create a search case for Teams data.
-It will be extremely helpful in recovering and restoring the data.go to eDiscovery
+It will be beneficial in recovering and restoring the data.go to eDiscovery

 Save Teams file shares